 Select a safe snowshoeing trail.
-Girls are encouraged to plan trip details and include adequate rest periods with opportunities to replenish fluids and eat high-energy foods (such as fruits and nuts).
+Keep it girl-led: encourage Girl Scouts to plan trip details and include adequate rest periods with opportunities to replenish fluids and eat high-energy foods (such as fruits and nuts).
 Stick to established trails at first.
 Many ski areas have cross-country ski trails that snowshoers can share.
 On those, you are never too far from other people, and you are not likely to encounter avalanche hazards.